Poetry for Kids: Haiku Poems About Cats (and Kittens Too)

 Children and Adults Love Haiku

-This haiku poem is about a tabby cat and was inspired by the captivating photo above.
+This haiku poem is about a tabby cat I know.

 Green eyes hypnotize